-- A. Permitted uses. - (1) Yacht clubs, marinas, docking facilities and fishing stations. - (2) Municipal parks, municipal or government facilities and fraternal lodges. - (3) Boat launching facilities.
+- (1) Yacht clubs, marinas, docking facilities and fishing stations. - (2) Municipal parks, municipal or government facilities and fraternal lodges. - (3) Boat launching facilities. - (4) Excursion boats. - (5) Businesses principally engaged in the marine industry or in the manufacturing, fabrication and/or assembly of marine-related products. - (6) Fish, shellfish and/or aquatic plant processing plants. - (7) Retail and wholesale of seafood products or aquatic plant products.

-- (4) Excursion boats. - (5) Businesses principally engaged in the marine industry or in the manufacturing, fabrication and/or assembly of marine-related products. - (6) Fish, shellfish and/or aquatic plant processing plants. - (7) Retail and wholesale of seafood products or aquatic plant products. - (8) Retail fuel storage and sales solely for boats. - (9) Maritime museums. - (10) Aquaculture facilities. - B. Conditional uses.
-Subject to review and receipt of approval by the Planning Board pursuant to \$150-29 and, to the extent applicable, \$150-30: - (1) Hospitals. - (2) Ferries and passenger ferry terminals. - C. Permitted accessory uses. - (1) Customary accessory uses, including off-street parking and loading facilities and offices related to the principal permitted use subject to § 150-16 and signs subject to § 150-15 and the conditions as stated in § 150-9(C)(1). - (2) Entertainment and catered events held at any business constituting a permitted or approved conditional use under this Section 150-11 to the extent the business at which such entertainment or catered events being held is the recipient of a valid entertainment permit issued pursuant to Section 150-52 to the extent required pursuant thereto - D. Public access and building coverage bonus.
+- (8) Retail fuel storage and sales solely for boats. - (9) Maritime museums. - (10) Aquaculture facilities. - B. Conditional uses.
+Subject to review and receipt of approval by the Planning Board pursuant to §150-29 and, to the extent applicable, §150-30: - (1) Hospitals. - (2) Any use of a type otherwise permitted under Section 150-11(A) that is a formula business. - (3) Ferries and ferry terminals.
+Any existing ferry or ferry terminal used presently for vehicles may continue to permit vehicle travel on such ferries.
+Any expansion of the vehicle capacity or the location of vehicle embarkation or disembarkation shall require conditional use and site plan approval, in accordance with this chapter. - C. Permitted accessory uses. - Customary accessory uses, including off-street parking and loading facilities and offices related to the principal permitted use subject to § 150-16 and signs subject to § 150-15 and the conditions as stated in § 150-9(C)(1). - (2) Entertainment and catered events held at any business constituting a permitted or approved conditional use under this Section 150-11 to the extent the business at which such entertainment or catered events being held is the recipient of a valid entertainment permit issued pursuant to Section 150-51 to the extent required pursuant thereto - D. Public access and building coverage bonus.
 All uses, premises and structures should be designed to allow pedestrian access to and along the waterfront.
 An applicant who proposes to construct a permanent pedestrian walkway, a minimum of 10 feet in width, for public use along Greenport Harbor to Front Street, that is accepted by the Planning Board, shall be granted a bonus building coverage of 10% on the lot to be developed.
 The walkway shall be made available for public use under a mutually acceptable arrangement between the Village and the property owner.